Jcarrera007/holbertonschool-hbnb/part1/HBnB_project_Blueprint.md

 ## Conclusion

 This document provides a comprehensive, unified view of the HBnB application's architecture.
 It is intended to serve as a reference throughout the implementation and testing phases.
 All design choices promote scalability, maintainability, and clarity of system interactions.

-> Next Steps: Begin implementing modules as per the order and structure defined here, starting with the base models and their respective unit tests.